adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

   lock.

 * Never leave your laptop or hardware wallet unattended in your office or dorm room.
-Once again if you must step out for a molment, use a Kensington lock.
+Once again if you must step out for a moment, use a Kensington lock.
 Remember thieves will go after what is easiest for them to steal.
 If they have a choice between 2 identical laptops and 1 of them is secured with a Kensington lock, which one do you thing they